catseye/Robin/doc/Rationale.md

 It allows the language to have no "special forms" whatsoever.
-(Scheme would need at least `define-syntax` if it wanted to define `if`, `set!`, and the other parts of its syntax, as macros.)
+(Scheme would need at least `define-syntax` if it wanted to define `if`, `set!`, and the other parts of its syntax, as fexprs.)

 Whether having no special forms whatsoever is advantageous in any way, or not, remains to be seen.

-One upshot is that any functionality expressible in the Robin expression language, can be passed to a macro or a function, as a parameter, or returned from a macro or function evaluation.
+One upshot is that any functionality expressible in the Robin expression language, can be passed to a fexpr or macro as a parameter, or returned from an operator application.

 One also thinks it might make analysis of the code simpler — a parser or analyzer doesn't need to account for any special forms.

-But, in practice, since everything is a macro, `eval` is called a lot, and `eval` poses a significant problem for analysis.
+But, in practice, since everything is a fexpr, `eval` is called a lot, and `eval` poses a significant problem for analysis.

-But also in practice, an analysis tool will expect that the "small" library has been loaded, and that function calls will use `fun` as defined there, and thus can base their analysis on the semantics of that macro without caring about its definition, or that its definition contains `eval`.
+But also in practice, an analysis tool will expect that the "small" library has been loaded, and that function calls will use `fun` as defined there, and thus can base their analysis on the semantics of that fexpr without caring about its definition, or that its definition contains `eval`.

-So the basic saving grace here is this: we can *define* the forms of the language using macros without necessarily *implementing* them using `macro`.
-As long as the implementation's behaviour matches what the `macro` version specifies, it's compatible behaviour and thus an allowable implementation.
+So the basic saving grace here is this: we can *define* the forms of the language using fexprs without necessarily *implementing* them using `fexpr`.
+As long as the implementation's behaviour matches what the `fexpr` version specifies, it's compatible behaviour and thus an allowable implementation.

 No variable numbers of parameters